-- Total assets and deferred outflows of resources of the System exceeded its total liabilities and deferred inflows of resources in 2017, resulting in a net position of \$832.0 million.
-Unrestricted net position, which may be used to meet the System's future obligations, was \$232.3 million, or 27.9% of total net position at year end. - In 2017, the System concluded the fiscal year with a positive change in net position of \$89.1 million, compared to a \$47.4 million change in 2016.
-Major contributing factors related to this \$41.7 million increase include a \$39.6 million increase in legislative transfer in related to tuition revenue bond funding and capital appropriations from general revenue and the Higher Education Fund ("HEF").
-Tuition and fee revenue net of discounts and allowances increased by \$16.4 million over the prior year.
-Additionally, the
+- Total assets and deferred outflows of resources of the System exceeded its total liabilities and deferred inflows of resources in 2017, resulting in a net position of \$825.8 million.
+Unrestricted net position, which may be used to meet the System's future obligations, was \$228.0 million, or 27.6% of total net position at year end. - In 2017, the System concluded the fiscal year with a positive change in net position of \$82.9 million, compared to a \$47.4 million change in 2016.
+Major contributing factors related to this \$35.5 million increase include a \$39.6 million increase in legislative transfers in related to tuition revenue bond funding and capital appropriations from general revenue and the Higher Education Fund ("HEF").
+Tuition and fee revenue, net of discounts and allowances, increased by \$16.4 million over the prior year.
+Additionally, the System had a \$3.8 million net increase in the fair value of the System's investments in 2017 and an \$8.8 million increase in investment income as compared to the prior year.
+These increases were offset by investments in plant operations that were not capitalizable, reflected in an increase in repairs and maintenance expense of \$5.6 million.
+Further, an increase of \$11.0 million in scholarship expenses funded from both internal and external sources increased operating expenses.